Serial killer who took 10 women's lives executed in Florida

 Investigators gave the serial killer the moniker "The Classified Ad Rapist" while trying to solve dozens of rapes.
 Long would go through classified ads and make appointments to see items for sale.
 If a woman answered the door and was alone, he'd rape her.

-In the AP interview Wednesday, Noland described her attack in excruciating detail: the church where Long abducted her, the gun he pressed against her head, the bright light she could see on the car's dashboard beneath the edge of her blindfold.
+In the AP interview Wednesday, Noland described her attack in excruciating detail: the church where Long abducted her, the gun he pressed to her head, the bright light she could see on the car's dashboard beneath the edge of her blindfold.
 It said Magnum, as in Dodge Magnum.

 She was menstruating, and she made sure she left blood evidence on the backseat of his car.
 She could tell the direction they were driving and when they were on Interstate 275 north of Tampa.
 When she was brought to the killer's apartment, she counted the steps up to the second floor.
 When he let her use the bathroom, she made sure she left fingerprints everywhere.